 Establish Good Communication Channels

-During the start of your relationship, be sure to have frequent communication with your partner.
+During the start of your relationship, be sure to have frequent communication with your answering service.
 Regular check-ins can help eliminate any small errors that are likely to come up whenever you first begin forwarding your calls.

-Be sure to determine who your contact is at your answering service, and save their email address, phone number, and other information.
+Be sure to determine who your point of contact is, and save their email address, phone number, and other information.
 Also, share the contact information for your call center manager or office manager who will be directly working with the answering service provider.

 Determine What Success Looks Like

-You've found a partner who is a good fit for your business, now how do you know that they are doing a good job?
+You've found a call center who is a good fit for your business, but how do you know that they’re doing a good job?